kathrynxia/MiniMax/README.md

 ## Background and motivation.

+### Motivation: why did I create this code?
+Well, it was a class assignment, so I had no choice.
+Just kidding!
+I wanted to challenge myself, as I haven’t done much recursion practice in the past year, and the last game I coded was over two years ago on JavaScript.
+I don’t think I’ve coded a game in Java before!
+I wanted to give this my all.

 ### What is Nim?
 Nim is a two-player game, in which players alternate turns.
 It’s a zero-sum game, meaning that one player’s benefit is the other player's loss.
 This means that there can only be one winner, and every move a player makes is intended to benefit themselves and disadvantage the other.
 There are no ties.